neo4j/graphql/docs/rfcs/cypher-based-hooks.md

 #### Audit Logs

 This is a real-world example!
 Most applications will at some point want to store a trail of events, and given that we have established that we don’t have a deterministic way of knowing if a node or relationship has been updated...
 The only logical and safe way would be to use a Cypher Hook.
 Given the schema below, there is a user and an audit node declared, with a relationship between them.
-The Audit node is excluded from upserts and only created in the Hook.
+The audit node is excluded from upserts and only created in the Hook.

 ```gql
 type User